Welcome to the working week! Following another great weekend of baseball, we wanted to showcase some of the best posts we’ve read so far today:

 2. Mariners Fan Blog 7th Inning Stretch Time checks in with a post chronicling a recent visit to Safeco Field.

 3. Cait Covers the Bases recaps an impressive 7th Annual Weather Day at Miller Park, attended by over 11,000 school-age children on Thursday.

 As we told you in the 10th blogaversary post, we’ve relaunched this community as MLB.com/blogs and will be doing a lot more to surface cool new and existing fan and PRO blogs.
 Check the RSS feeds on the right side of this gateway blog regularly to discover updated posts, and make sure you leave your URL here in comments!

 At 9:47 a.m.
 ET on April 18, 2005, Hall of Fame manager and (occasional rapper) Tommy Lasorda opened up with these words: “I’ve been with the Dodgers for 56 years now, and have seen a lot of talented, driven and special players in my day.”
 He was telling a story, as Tommy loves to do, but it was not just any knd of story.
 He was telling it on a blog.

-With that fitting entry titled “REMEMBERING MY FRIEND JACKIE,” the path was cleared for millions of posts to come from baseball bloggers.
+It was Major League Baseball’s first blog post.
+Ever.
 As we celebrate the 10th birthday of that first post — right after another big Jackie Robinson Day — we wanted to bring some cool things to your attention: